John-Bernardo-Laboratory/Simple-Electronic-Products-Inventory-Management-System/README.md

 3. **Locate the Executable**:
    - After running the PyInstaller command, you can find the standalone executable in the `dist` directory within your project folder.
+   - **Copy Additional Files**: To ensure the software runs properly, copy the `icon.ico`, `logo.png`, and `database.db` files into the `dist` directory.
+These files are needed for the application to function correctly.

 4. **Distribute Your Application**:
    - You can now distribute the executable file to others, who will be able to run the application without needing to install Python or the required libraries.